datatrails/veracity/README.md

     curl -sL $DATATRAILS_URL/archivist/v2/$EVENT_ID | \
         veracity --url $DATATRAILS_URL/verifiabledata --tenant=$PUBLIC_TENANT_ID events-verify

-**By default their will be no output.
+**By default there will be no output.
 If the verification has succeeded an exit code of 0 will be returned.**

 If the verification command is run with `--log-level=INFO` the output will be: